alirezakh74/store_site/README.md

 # store_site

-practice to start design a store website
+practice to start design a store website((Technical and Vocational Training Organization))